Engee documentation

 Details

-The absolute value of the driven pinion power above which full torque transmission efficiency values apply, .
-For values below these values, the efficiency is smoothed using a hyperbolic tangent function to 1, reducing losses to 0.
+The absolute value of the driven gear power, above which the full values of the torque transmission efficiency are applied, .
+At values below those indicated, the efficiency is smoothed using the hyperbolic tangent function to 1, reducing losses to 0.

-The power threshold value should be lower than the expected power transmitted during the simulation.
+The power threshold must be lower than the expected power transmitted during the simulation.
 Higher values may cause the block to underestimate the efficiency loss.
-Very low values increase the computational cost of the simulation.
+Very low values increase the computational cost of modeling.

 Dependencies

-To use this parameter, set the Friction model parameter to `Constant efficiency'.
+To use this parameter, set for the parameter Friction model meaning Constant efficiency.

 Units